 You can obtain a rape kit even if you're not sure whether or not you want to press criminal charges.
 Rape kits can be performed by Student Health Services here at ECU during normal business hours or at Vidant Medical Center 24 hours a day.
 It's best to obtain a kit within five days of the assault, and sooner is better.
-See the Preserve All Evidence page below for information on the best way to prepare for an exam.
+See the Preserve All Evidence and Post Assault Examination pages below for information on the rape exam.
 You may also choose to seek a pregnancy or STI test to assess for long-term medical effects after an assault.

 The Victim Advocate is specially trained to provide nonjudgmental and supportive counseling services.
 To make an appointment, please call the Center for Counseling and Student Development (252.328.6661) and ask to make an appointment with the Victim Advocate.

 Preserving DNA evidence can be crucial to identifying the perpetrator in a sexual assault case, especially if the offender is a stranger.
-DNA evidence is a vital part of a law enforcement investigation that can build a strong case to show that a sexual assault occurred and to show that the defendant is the source of biological material left on the victim’s body.
+Below is some information and guidelines on the post-assault examination.

 Preserve all physical evidence of the assault

 -Do not use the restroom